nigeltao/nigeltao.github.io/blog/2024/xz-lzma-part-4-lempel-ziv-markov-chain.md

 The distance encoding starts with a 6-bym "Slot" value, which determines how many further byms are needed.
 Once again, decoding the Slot uses a binary tree of probabilities.
+Well, four binary trees, each of depth 6.
+Which tree to use depends on that `min(len-2, 3)` mentioned above.

 For small Slot values, there are up to 5 extra byms.
-The probabilities to use and update for those byms depend on that `min(len-2, 3)` mentioned above.
 For large Slot values, there are `N` extra byms.
-The first `(N - 4)` of them are encoded with a fixed 50% probability and the remaining 4 byms have context-dependent varying probability.
-The largest encodable distance-biased-by-1 is `0xFFFF_FFFF`, a (2
-+ 26 + 4) bit number.
+The first `(N - 4)` of them are encoded with a fixed 50% probability and the remaining 4 byms have varying probability.
+The largest encodable distance-biased-by-1 is `0xFFFF_FFFF`, a (2 + 26 + 4) bit number.

 ```
 Slot (decimal)   Distance (binary), biased by 1        Extra byms